nextgraph-org/nextgraph-rs/ng-sdk-js/example-webapp-react/README.md

 npm run dev
 ```

-You will have to use a Wallet that was created on one of our public Broker Service Providers (nextgraph.eu by example).
+You will have to use a Wallet that was created on one of our public Broker Service Providers (nextgraph.eu by example) before you can actually login.
+We didn't implement yet the option to create a Wallet while you are using or developing a 3rd party app.

 ## For developing locally